-For more information on MDM's visit www.ekhuft.nhs.uk/respiratory-lungs-services/patientleaflets/ and search for the Your Multidisciplinary Cancer Team (MDT) leaflet, or ask a member of staff for a copy.
+More information on MDM's is available in the Your Multidisciplinary Cancer Team (MDT) leaflet. (/your-multidisciplinary-cancer-team)

 Your specialist will discuss your test results with you and whether you need any treatment, or advise if further tests are recommended.
 Further tests are commonly needed to allow the respiratory specialist to make a clear diagnosis; this will be fully discussed with you.